Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 1. In the Neon Console, select Branches.

-4. On the Create compute endpoint dialog, specify your settings and click Create.
-Selecting Read-only creates a Read replica.
+4. On the Add new compute dialog, specify your compute settings, including compute type, size, autoscaling, and autosuspend settings, and click Create.
+Selecting the Read replica compute type creates a read replica.

-Neon paid plan users can edit a compute endpoint to change the compute size or Autosuspend configuration.
+You can edit a compute to change the compute size or Autosuspend configuration.

 1. In the Neon Console, select Branches.